-From the Sustainable Student Farm to Fresh Press to the South Quad at the University of Illinois, our paper travels a total of 4.4 miles emitting about 4 lbs of greenhouse gases (if we drive!).
-Compare that mileage to tree-fiber paper which has to travel around 2.700 miles from the Boreal Forests in British Columbia, Canada to paper mills in Wisconsin and finally here to campus.
+From the Sustainable Student Farm to Fresh Press our paper travels a total of 4.4 miles emitting about 4 lbs of greenhouse gases (if we drive!).
+Compare that mileage to tree-fiber paper which has to travel around 2.700 miles from the Boreal Forests in British Columbia, Canada to paper mills in Wisconsin and finally to Illinois.
 With Fiber you save 2,353 lbs of greenhouse gases by transportation from entering our atmosphere.
-If you factor in manufacturing, our paper prevents even more greenhouse gas emissions.

 Our Carbon Footprint

 The paper we make with the smallest carbon footprint is made with Illinois prairie grass.
 The making of this paper emits 67% less greenhouse gas (GHG) emissions than normal wood fiber paper.
 The remainder of our paper’s carbon footprint is a bit more difficult to determine.
 Due to differences in farming equipment, soil regeneration, watering schedules, etc., it is challenging to get an exact number, and instead only ranges.

 In our cooking process, we use rainwater collected from our lab rooftop.
 We use 5 gallons of water per stockpot and save 15 gallons of municipal water per cooking cycle.
 Overall we save 60 gallons of water/month.